EthereumGasStation/ethereumgasstation/README.md

 ## Put some ETH on your accounts

-* Put some ETH on the gasstation contract (this will be the gas that is sold to your clients).
+* Put some ETH on the gasstation contract (ex.
+1 ETH - this will be the gas that is sold to your clients).
-* Put some ETH on the signer address (this account will send the upfront gas & execute the transactions on behalf of the client)
+* Put some ETH on the signer address (ex.
+0.5 ETH - this account will send the upfront gas & execute the transactions on behalf of the client)

 ( again if you're on Ropsten - use the faucet )